 Other industrial continuum generated all measured levels.
+Dogs contributed to the measured LA1.

-A nearby car, frogs, insects and birds were also noted.
+Frogs and insects were also noted.

 6 SUMMARY OF COMPLIANCE

 Global Acoustics was engaged by the LDO Group to conduct an attended noise survey around Mannering Colliery (MC), an underground coal mine in Mannering Park, NSW.